Browser Audio Enhancer

 - Video calls on Zoom, Meet, Teams

-- Any website with audio
+- Supported browser tabs with audio

 - When you want instant, always-on enhancement